 But before we get any further, I will explicitly state one final time that you should not be afraid to break these (or any) rules.
 Learning how to plan out the plot of a novel is similar to learning any other skill.
 First you learn the fundamentals and understand their logic, then defer to your own judgment and inspiration, adapting these ideas to fashion your own personal writing approach and style.

-Let’s begin with one of the oldest known literary structures, Freytag’s Pyramid [diagram].
+Let’s begin with one of the oldest known literary structures, Freytag’s pyramid.
 This model was developed by Gustav Freytag in 1863 in order to explain the five act structure of Greek (and later Shakespearean) works and has since made its way into modern novels and theater.

 1) The story begins with a lengthy exposition.
 This is where the writer introduces the characters and setting and provides background information explaining how things stand at the start of the tale.